-If your dog’s upset tummy doesn’t go away, they might be more seriously ill.
+If your dog’s upset tummy doesn’t go away, he might be more seriously ill.
 A decreased or absent morning appetite is one of the strongest signs of sickness.
-Always take your dog to the veterinarian if you’re not sure if they are sick.
+Always take your dog to the veterinarian if you’re not sure whether he is sick.

 4. Your dog is overstimulated, excited, or anxious

 Sometimes, a dog won’t eat breakfast when excited or anxious.
-If you’ve just rescued your dog, they might need some time to adjust to their new surroundings before they’ll feel comfortable chowing down in the morning.
-If your dog sees that you are packing bags and doing something out of the ordinary, they may decide not to eat their breakfast because they are anxious.
+If you’ve just rescued your dog, they might need some time to adjust to new surroundings before they’ll feel comfortable chowing down in the morning.
+If your dog sees that you are packing bags and doing something out of the ordinary, they may decide not to eat their breakfast because of that anxiety.
 Make sure that you don’t change your normal morning routine.